liyanwangNetID/ros2_alpasim/docs/SCENE_FACT_DESIGN.md

 - Keyframes and Keyframe contract
 - camera calibration and timestamp indexes
-- selected camera images for review
+- synchronized camera images
 - Anchor-time Ego state
+- current Actor snapshots
 - current and past Actor snapshots at or before the Anchor
 - static VectorMap